TheFlyingCorpse/telegraf/plugins/inputs/win_perfcounters/README.md

 The examples contained in this file have been found on the internet as counters used when performance monitoring Active Directory and IIS in perticular.
 There are a lot other good objects to monitor, if you know what to look for.
 This file is likely to be updated in the future with more examples for useful configurations for separate scenarios.

 ### Entry
-One entry consists of the TOML header to start with, `[[inputs.win_perfcounters.object]]`.
-This must follow before other plugins code, beneath the main win_perfcounters entry, `[[inputs.win_perfcounters]]`.
+A new configuration entry consists of the TOML header to start with, `[[inputs.win_perfcounters.object]]`.
+This must follow before other plugins configuration, beneath the main win_perfcounters entry, `[[inputs.win_perfcounters]]`.

-Following this is 3 required key/value pairs and the three optional parameters.
+Following this is 3 required key/value pairs and the three optional parameters and their usage.

 ### ObjectName
 **Required**

 ObjectName is the Object to query for, like Processor, DirectoryServices, LogicalDisk or similar.

 Example: `ObjectName = "LogicalDisk"`

 ### Instances
 **Required**

 Instances (this is an array) is the instances of a counter you would like returned, it can be one or more values.

 Example, `Instances = ["C:","D:","E:"]` will return only for the instances C:, D: and E: where relevant.
 To get all instnaces of a Counter, use ["*"] only.
 By default any results containing _Total are stripped, unless this is specified as the wanted instance.
 Alternatively see the option IncludeTotal below.